 - open the saved form in adobe reader

 - click 'save as' and save the completed form to your desktop

 - submit your completed application to the Ministry, either:

 - by email, with the form(s) as attachment(s) to firstname.lastname@example.org, or

-a new transport facility (either Ministry funded or a public transport service) becomes available to the school nearest their home which means they would no longer meet the geographical isolation barrier
+- a new transport facility (either Ministry funded or a public transport service) becomes available to the school nearest their home which means they no longer meet the geographical isolation barrier

 Last reviewed: Has this been useful?
 Tell us what you think.